phelluy/skyrs/README.md

 # skyrs
 Skyline sparse matrix linear solver in Rust.
+Parallelization thanks to a nested bisection renumbering.

 The skyline format is an old and rusty :-) way to solve sparse linear systems.